trautmann44/Generic-positive-feedback-does-not-aid-learning---power-analysis-and-visualizations/README.md

 - Monte Carlo simulation
 - Data visualization (ggplot2)

-See the preregistration of the project: https://osf.io/preprints/psyarxiv/ufesa_v1
+See the preprint of the project: https://osf.io/preprints/psyarxiv/ufesa_v1